tiepdotme/blog-2/_posts/2020-06-21-advanced-promises-chaining-error-handling.markdown

 date: 2020-06-21 12:00:00 -0500
 ---

-The last [blog post](https://bhagat.me/blog/2020/06/20/basics-of-promises.html) details about what promises are, how to create them, how do they resolve and how we can reject them.
+The last [blog post](https://bhagat.me/blog/2020/06/20/basics-of-promises.html) details about what promises are, how to create, how do they resolve, and how we can reject them.

 This time we will be going over chaining in promises along with error handling and operators available.

 ### Chaining

-One of the biggest drawback of callbacks was the nested structure they formed when we would chain them.
-With the help of `then` operator we can create a flat structure that is easier to read, understand and debug.
+One of the most significant drawbacks of callbacks was the nested structure they formed when we would chain them.
+With the `then` operator's help, we can create a flat structure that is easier to read, understand, and debug.

-Lets say we have a function `waitForMe` that returns a promise.
-This function waits two second for a friend of your and then yells (outputs in console) their name.
+Let's say we have a function `waitForMe` that returns a promise.
+This function waits two seconds for a friend of yours and then yells (outputs in the console) their name.

 ```javascript
 const waitForMe = function(name) {